formio/formio-sql/README.md

 the contents automatically inserted into your SQL Database using field mapping within the SQL Connector Form Action.
 Please go to https://form.io to learn more.

-**This library currently supports Microsoft SQL Server and MySQL.**
+**This library currently supports Microsoft SQL Server, MySQL, and PostgreSQL.**

 All the settings of this library are controlled via environment variables, which may be manually added to the start command, e.g. `SETTING=something npm start`, or you can configure the `.env` file.
 To configure the `.env` file, copy